TodePond/TodePondDotCom/wikiblogarden/learn/pastagang/accident/arroost/readme.md

-# I learned a programming language by accident
+# I LEARNED A PROGRAMMING LANGUAGE BY ACCIDENT

 It was an accident!!